-One of the main objectives of the reports from the Audit and Compliance Committee, presented before the entire Board prior to approval of the information is to point out those aspects which may be considered, where applicable, exceptions in the audit report of GAMESA and its Group, formulating, where applicable, the appropriate recommendations to prevent them.
+One of the main objectives of the reports from the Audit, Compliance and related Party Transactions Committee, is to highlight those aspects which may be considered, where applicable, exceptions in the audit report of SIEMENS GAMESA and its Group, formulating, where applicable, the appropriate recommendations to prevent them.
+These reports are submitted to the entire Board of Directors for its consideration, prior to approval of the financial information.